-A little over a year ago, the former town manager of North Yarmouth, Marnie Diffin, succumbed within months of receiving her NET diagnosis.
-Twelve years earlier, a 41-year old EMT and mother of four, Susan Taylor, died less than a year into her journey.
+A year earlier, the former town manager of North Yarmouth, Marnie Diffin, succumbed within months of receiving her NET diagnosis.
+Thirteen years earlier, a 41-year old EMT and mother of four, Susan Taylor, died less than a year into her journey.

-Debbie decided to act.
-“How could it be that for a rare cancer, that I could know three people who have been afflicted with it in my small world of Cumberland and North Yarmouth,” she told her local newspaper.
+North Yarmouth Town Clerk Debbie Grover was connected to all threee and decided to act.
+“How could it be that for a rare cancer, I could know three people who have been afflicted with it in my small world of Cumberland and North Yarmouth,” she said.